 e Any coagulase-negative Staphylococcus isolate for which the vancomycin MIC is ≥ 32 mcg/mL should be sent to a reference laboratory.2

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to monitor and ensure the accuracy and precision of the supplies and reagents used in the assay, and the techniques of the individuals performing the test.
-When tested against appropriate quality control strains, standard vancomycin powder should provide MIC values shown in Table 2.
-For the diffusion technique, the 30 mcg vancomycin disk should provide the zone diameters in Table 2 with the quality control strain.
+Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of the supplies and reagents used in the assay, and the techniques of the individuals performing the test.
+1, 2, 3 Standard vancomycin powder should provide the following MIC values noted in Table 2.
+For the diffusion technique using the 30 mcg vancomycin disk, the criteria in Table 2 should be achieved.

 |Staphylococcus aureus (29213)||0.5-2||Not applicable|